jason2506/flask-reqarg/README.md

         arg3 = request.args.get('arg_name3')
         # rest of code

-By using **ReqArg**, you can simply apply the `@request_args` decorator to bind request arguments to function arguments:
+By using **flask-reqarg**, you can simply apply the `@request_args` decorator to bind request arguments to function arguments:

-    from flaskext.reqarg import request_args
+    from flask.ext.reqarg import request_args

     @app.route('/foo')
     @request_args